MiaMalan

 MohaleMoloi

-Mohale Moloi is a multimedia health journalist at Bhekisisa.
+Mohale Moloi is a health reporter and TV producer at Bhekisisa.
 He graduated with an honours degree in investigative journalism from Wits University in 2020.
 Before joining Bhekisisa, Moloi worked as a radio producer at Cape Talk at Primedia Broadcasting where he created current affairs content for breakfast and drive time shows.
 “This has taught me the importance of raising the profile of underrepresented voices in the news media,” he says.
 “Inequality is reflected in who gets to have their story told and whose reality often goes ignored.
 Frank conversations with radio listeners have taught me that fixing this representation imbalance should be in the job description of every journalist.”
 In 2019 Moloi was awarded a journalism fellowship by the Open Society Foundation for South Africa.

 Want to know #HowWeWork?
 This is what Mohale Moloi does: